What's Inside?

 Employees see a tangible pathway forward from learning the basics to leading a team.
 This supports engagement and reduces turnover, especially among early-career hires.

-• They define technical and soft skills required at each stage
+• They define the technical and soft skills required at each stage

 Progression isn’t just about tenure.
 It’s about mastery.
 For instance, moving from Specialist to Manager often requires leadership competencies, cross-functional collaboration, and decision-making skills on top of technical expertise.